 These Sourdough Bagels are chewy and so delicious!
 They are everything you love about bagels, but they are leavened with active sourdough starter for a natural rise, easier digestion and signature sourdough flavor.

-Bake at 425℉ for 18-20 mins until lightly browned
+Bake: Bake for 18-20 mins or until lightly golden brown.

 Notes